brotkrueml/typo3-matomo-integration/Documentation/Installation/Index.rst

 .. note::

-   The extension supports TYPO3 v10 LTS and TYPO3 v11 LTS.
+   The extension supports TYPO3 v10 LTS, TYPO3 v11 LTS and TYPO3 v12.

 The recommended method for installing this extension is to use `Composer
 <https://getcomposer.org/>`_.
 In your Composer-based TYPO3 project root,